mmonish276/C-Programs/README.md

      ```
 # Sources

-For further reading and a comprehensive understanding of C programming, refer to PDF below.
+For further reading and a comprehensive understanding of C programming, refer to the PDF below.
 Most programs in this repository were made with the help of lessons and exercises in this textbook.

 - [The C Programming Language (Kernighan & Ritchie)](https://colorcomputerarchive.com/repo/Documents/Books/The%20C%20Programming%20Language%20(Kernighan%20Ritchie).pdf)